-If you give consent to the processing of your child's biometric information, please indicate this on the consent form on the enclosed Admission paperwork.
+If you give consent to the processing of your child's biometric information, please indicate this on the consent form on the admission paperwork.

-Please note that when your child leaves the College, or if for some other reason he/she ceases to use the biometric system, his/her biometric data will be securely deleted.
+Please note that when your child leaves the College, or if for some other reason they cease to use the biometric system, their biometric data will be securely deleted.